Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

 - **Directory Organization**: Organizing code by domain (data, exchanges, strategies) rather than by type (models, views, controllers) makes the codebase more intuitive for trading applications.
 - **Package Standardization Timeline**: When refactoring a package structure, it's important to conduct the migration in phases, with proper testing at each stage to avoid breaking existing functionality.
 - **Path Resolution**: Python's import system uses filesystem paths, so inconsistent casing or symlinks can cause different behavior across operating systems.
+- **Module Shadowing Prevention**: Avoid importing standard library modules directly in package __init__ files to prevent shadowing.
+Use import aliases (e.g., `import datetime as dt`) to prevent module shadowing issues.
+- **Duplicate Module Resolution**: When duplicate modules exist across different packages, rename one to be more specific (e.g., `data_manager.py` instead of `manager.py`) to avoid import confusion.
+- **Import Conflict Detection**: Tests that check for module shadowing and import conflicts are valuable for maintaining a clean package structure and preventing subtle bugs.

 ## Exception Hierarchy Design